socialray/makahiki-ktuh/doc/design-questions.rst

   * Should competition_point_label be provided by scoring_mgr?
   * Should competition_team_label be provided by team_mgr?
   * Should cas_server_url be provided by auth_mgr?
+  * Lots of settings defined in init.py.
+Is this appropriate?
+  * The tests.py file does not appear to be invoked during testing.
+Is the indentation wrong?

 :mod:`apps.managers.team_mgr`
 -----------------------------